 The soundtrack is dubbed on to an already finished film.
-The actors' voices say the words but are just a little off, sometimes speaking too fast or slow (sometimes in the same scene), to perfectly match their onscreen selves' mouth movements.
+The actors' voices say the words but are just a little off, sometimes speaking too fast or slow (sometimes in the same scene) to perfectly match their onscreen selves' mouth movements.
 Sound effects also can be similarly affected.
-It's obviously a talkie, and is definitely not a case of an out of synch track.
-It's a re-do.
-A very strange and apparently unique happenstance.
+It's obviously a talkie, and is definitely not a case of an out-of-synch track.
+It's a re-do, a very strange and apparently unique happenstance.
 See more »

 3 of 5 people found this review helpful.

 Was this review helpful to you?